monemati/YOLOv8-DeepSORT-Streamlit/README.md

 - Feature3: Multiple input formats. `Image`, `Video`, `Webcam`
 - Feature4: Multiple Object Tracking.

+## Run online
+You can use [This](https://monemati-yolov8-deepsort-streamlit-app-et5bli.streamlit.app/) link to try an online version on Streamlit.

 ## Installation
 ### Create a virtual environment
 ```commandline